mrisher/smtp-sts/reporting.md

 * `failure-reason-code`: A text field to include a TLS-related error code or error message.

-For report purposes, an IPv4 Address is defined as:
+For report purposes, an IPv4 Address is defined via the following ABNF:

      IPv4address = dec-octet "." dec-octet "." dec-octet "." dec-octet
      dec-octet     = DIGIT                 ; 0-9
                    / %x31-39 DIGIT         ; 10-99